 I just graduated college so I might have been a little naïve coming in.
 First, I thought it was my age, but then I started really paying attention.
 I heard stories about how race and gender impacted work relations, but those situations always seem different until you’re actually in one.

 I remember the first moment I noticed so vividly.
-I had just been hired full time to work in a marketing position.
+I had just been hired full time to work in a marketing position, since I have been into web marketing, even learning about how to use a WordPress membership plugin to manage my website.
 I had the job lined up after graduation and was putting my degree to use so needless to say I was excited.
 The Chief Marketing Officer (CMO) was originally supposed to give me the job offer so I found it a little odd when my supervisor did instead.
 As weeks went by, he had yet to set his one-on-one meeting with me.

 I noticed he seemed to be bonding and making an effort with the white, male intern very quickly though.
 About a week in, their one-on-one meeting was set to discuss the intern’s career goals.
 I sat back and realized that the CMO had no idea what I did on the day-to-day nor did he care to understand.
 He would come say good morning to everyone in the office including the intern, directly beside me, while ignoring my presence for months.
 I channeled my growing resentment into motivation.

 I work in an office environment that allows casual attire everyday.
 Initially, I found myself admiring the fact that when my white female peers put on a dress or skirt they looked effortlessly classy.
 Because words like aggressive and dirty are sometimes associated with black women, I felt as though I wasn’t as “lady-like” and had to work harder to appear softer.